-

-Extinction Rebellion activists at the G7 Summit
+Extinction Rebellion climate activists "sound the alarm" at G7 summit

 As G7 leaders meet in Cornwall, Extinction Rebellion activists are staging a series of demonstrations throughout the three-day summit, 'Sounding the Alarm' on the climate and ecological emergency.